Changing Careers After 45, What You Need KnowMay 20, 2021

-Of course it shocked my colleagues that I was giving up an executive level position in academia along with the income and prestige that accompanied my job.
-But if you've been laying in bed at night staring at the ceiling, can’t seem to focus when you get into the office, or feel your work challenges creeping into your personal life like I did, then its probably a sign that change is necessitated.
+Of course, it shocked my colleagues that I was giving up an executive-level position in academia along with the income and prestige that accompanied my job.
+But if you've been lying in bed at night staring at the ceiling, can’t seem to focus when you get into the office or feel your work challenges creeping into your personal life as I did, then it's probably a sign that change is necessitated.

-While I'm not suggesting you follow my path, I want to encourage you that it's never to late to make such a move.
-Whether it's into your own entrepreneurial venture or a complete career change, like so many others have before you, you can make the shift successfully.
+While I'm not suggesting you follow my path, I want to encourage you that it's never too late to make such a move.
+Whether it's into your own entrepreneurial venture or a complete career change, you can make the shift successfully as so many others have before you.
 After all, given the average person changes jobs 10 to 15 times throughout their career, it's only natural, and probably about time, for you to make a shift.

-Change is scary at any age but I firmly believe the status quo can often be worse then taking a leap into the unknown.
-So, if you're in your 40s or 50s and wondering what to do, here's a few things you need to know to make the shift.
+Change is scary at any age, but I firmly believe the status quo can often be worse than leaping into the unknown.
+So, if you're in your 40s or 50s and wondering what to do, here are a few things you need to know to make the shift.

 If you're exploring the idea of entrepreneurial life and don't have the luxury of leaving your full-time job just yet, start doing what you love before or after work and on the weekends.
-You'll not gain some insight on what it means to work for yourself, but you'll satisfy your desire to do work you really love.
-You'll also gain experience and build credibility in your new field that you'll be able to leverage should you decide to make the leap into full-time.
+You'll not gain some insight into what it means to work for yourself, but you'll satisfy your desire to do work you really love.
+You'll also gain experience and build credibility in your new field that you'll be able to leverage should you decide to leap full-time.

 Here's where social media can be used to your advantage.
-If you're seeking to change careers or industries, seek out colleagues, former business associates, supervisors you remain friendly with, and friends who are working in positions, companies or industries that interest you.
-Learn if they're hiring, information about the work culture, and if your skills and experience would be of interest to the organization.
-Who you know still matters and you can use social media to tap into your vast array of connections.
+If you're seeking to change careers or industries, seek out colleagues, former business associates, supervisors you remain friendly with, and friends who are working in positions, companies, or industries that interest you.
+Learn if they're hiring, information about the work culture, and your skills and experience would be of interest to the organization.
+Who you know still matters, and you can use social media to tap into your vast array of connections.

 Update Your Skills